+Wondering how I ended up spending a day in Medina, Ohio?
 The plan was simple enough.
-Head to Ohio to spend two days researching my SecretCleveland book.
+Head to Cleveland to spend two days researching my SecretCleveland book.
 In January.
 In questionable weather conditions.

 I didn’t say I always have the best plans, but sometimes a missed opportunity leads to something quite unexpected and enjoyable.

-Our change of plans ended up being one of the best-unexpected turns of events and I can’t wait to go back.
+I was supposed to go to Cleveland, but due to weather concerns a last minute change of plans ended up being one of the best-unexpected turns of events when I found myself in Medina, Ohio.

 Our first stop was the local visitor center results in a great chat with Dan, Medina County Visitors Bureau Executive Director.